-The policy will be reviewed annually.
+The policy will be reviewed as part of the schools monitoring cycle.

-The PHSE/ RSE scheme of work will enable identified opportunities to deliver aspects of this policy in specified year groups.
+The PHSE scheme of work, EPR policy and Drug Policy will enable identified opportunities to deliver aspects of this policy in specified year groups.

-The SLT has responsibility for monitoring this policy.
+The Head teacher has responsibility for monitoring this policy.